bigleesnitchin/LZ-Sybil-Reports/reports.md

 Sybil detected thanks to the Zksync Bridge, he made the same transactions on the same day.

 # CLUSTER 21
-The first 20 addresses within the cluster are linked to the same OKX deposit address: 0xBbc0461EB0e3a310774bA46756cD11E348A27F26.
+The first 20 addresses within the cluster are linked to the same Binance deposit address: 0xBbc0461EB0e3a310774bA46756cD11E348A27F26.
 The remaining addresses are interconnected with numerous addresses within the cluster, often multiple times.
 ```
 0x0889ffd6c0c90adc3659cb9efd8b76f7d0bb20e9
 0x8790095322c6faf74e3fc983506f62f628fb0062